Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Model

 \section{Model}

-Here, we consider a well-mixed population of fluctuating size $N(t)=N_R(t)+N_S(t)$ which, at time~$t$, consists of $N_R$ bacteria of strain $R$ and $N_S$ of type $S$, which compete for the same resources.
-The former refers to a strain that can resist a certain toxin, and the latter to microorganisms sensitive to that toxin.
-Based on mounting evidence showing that microbial communities generally evolve in volatile environments~\cite{hooper_effects_2005,fux_survival_2005,caporaso_moving_2011,rescan_phenotypic_2020,Murugan21}, we study the eco-evolutionary of this population under \emph{twofold environmental variability}: external conditions fluctuate between harsh and mild, and affect the level of toxin and resources that are available in the population; see Fig.~\ref{fig:cartoon}.
+We consider a well-mixed population of fluctuating size $N(t)=N_R(t)+N_S(t)$ which, at time~$t$, consists of $N_R$ bacteria of strain $R$ and $N_S$ of type $S$, which compete for the same resources.
+The former refers to a strain {that pays a metabolic cost to be} resistant to a certain toxin, and the latter to microorganisms sensitive to that toxin.
+Based on mounting evidence showing that microbial communities generally evolve in volatile environments~\cite{hooper_effects_2005,fux_survival_2005,caporaso_moving_2011,rescan_phenotypic_2020,Murugan21}, we study the eco-evolutionary dynamics of this population under \emph{twofold environmental variability}: external conditions fluctuate between harsh and mild, and affect the level of toxin and resources that are available in the population; see Fig.~\ref{fig:cartoon}.

 For concreteness, we assume that the toxin is biostatic and reduces the growth rate of the sensitive strain, but does not affect the resistant bacteria~\cite{bernatova_following_2013,pankey_clinical_2004,nemeth_bacteriostatic_2015}\footnote{The case where the toxin increases the death rate of the strain $S$ corresponds to a biocidal toxin, and is not directly considered here.
 This is not particularly limiting since the same drug can often act as a biostatic or biocidal toxin at low/high concentration~\cite{sanmillan2017fitness}.}.
 In this setting, resistant $R$ bacteria have a constant fitness $f_R$, whereas the sensitive $S$ bacteria have an environment-dependent fitness $f_S(\xi_T)$, where $\xi_T(t)$ is a time-varying \emph{environmental random variable} encoding the toxin level: $\xi_T>0$ for the low toxin level and $\xi_T < 0$ for the high toxin level.
 As in previous studies~\cite{danino_fixation_2018,danino_stability_2018,meyer_evolutionary_2020,meyer_species_2021,danino_effect_2016}, we here consider